KamitaniLab/GenericObjectDecoding/README.md

 ## Visual images
 For copyright reasons, we do not make the visual images used in our experiments publicly available on our server.
 You can directly download the images from URLs listed in the imageURL_training.txt (1-1200 training images)  and imageURL_test.txt (1-50 test images) files, which also can be downloaded from <http://brainliner.jp/data/brainliner/Generic_Object_Decoding>.

 While most of the images can be downloaded from the URLs, some of the images have been deleted from the original URLs.
 In that case, you need to create your account for the ImageNet (<http://image-net.org/index>)  to download the image set for each synset (2011, fall release; <http://image-net.org/download-images>), and search corresponding images using the synset ID and image ID listed in imageID_training.csv and imageID_test.csv files.
-The image ID is formatted as xxxx_yyyy, where xxxx represents the WordNet ID (wnid) and yyyy represents the image ID.
+The image filename is formatted as xxxx_yyyy, where xxxx represents the WordNet synset ID and yyyy represents the image ID.

 ## Demo codes
 Currently, the codes used in the present study are available from the authors upon request.
 We will make the codes openly available soon.